The QSA has developed a range of materials to support the inclusion of Aboriginal and Torres Strait Islander perspectives into the school curriculum.

 Protocols to follow when sharing knowledge about sacred sites and ceremonies.

-Guidelines advise teachers on preferred methods for considering Indigenous issues within schools.
+Guidelines advise teachers on preferred methods for considering Aboriginal and Torres Strait Islander issues within schools.

 - Countering racism in schools (G005, Feb 2008) (PDF, 249 kB)